 (The above information kindly provided by ON Semiconductor)

 The following photos show a typical (functional) die, and two shots demonstrating destruction.
 The shiny sections are melted silicon!
 This is also a good example of the 'interdigitised finger' type of emitter and base construction referred to above.

-The functional die (left) shows clearly what a typical transistor looks like.
+The functional die (left) shows what a typical transistor die looks like.
 The emitter and base sections are clearly visible, with the emitter having the thicker 'fingers' for best current carrying ability.
 This is not one of the new ON Semi transistors - the photo is representative only.

 The damage in the failed die is quite obvious (centre), and there is a section of melted silicon where the transistor failed.
 As is the case almost 100% of the time, the transistor is shorted.
 Open transistors normally are the result of a bonding wire failure after the short has caused excessive current.
 This failed die would (probably) show the base junction as intact in a resistance test.

 A close-up view (right) with greater damage.
 A large section of the die has exploded from the failure point outwards, and molten silicon has been sprayed all over the die.
 This failure would almost certainly indicate a short on all terminals (provided bonding wires are intact).